 What is Hand, foot, and mouth disease?

 It is a contagious viral disease that causes sores in the mouth, and rash in feet and hands.
 Coxsackievirus causes this disease.
 Symptoms involve sore throat, fever, blisters on tongue and gums, red rash, and no appetite.
-Babies get really irritated when they have the hand-foot-and-mouth disease.
+Babies get really irritated when they have hand-foot-and-mouth disease.
 Despite its severe looks, this disease is considered a minor illness.

 How contagious is this disease?

 I would say that it is a super contagious disease.
 One day we saw a notice in the daycare center that there had been a report of a hand-foot-and-mouth disease.
 The same evening we saw blisters inside Dear Son’s mouth and rashes in his arms.
-Based on internet search, we learnt that this disease spreads even by handshakes.
+Based on an internet search, we learned that this disease spreads even by handshakes.
 Additionally, it spreads well through sneezing and coughing.

-How long does hand foot and mouth disease last?
+How long does the disease last?

 Dear Son recovered in a week.
 The disease can last as long as two weeks.
 The first three days are the most painful ones.

 Speaking of treatments, I am afraid there is no treatment.
-The virus leaves or clears up the hideout in around ten days on its own.
+The virus leaves or clears up in around ten days on its own.
 The best parents can do is to make sure that the child is comfortable.
 Pain medications help.
 We gave Dear Son Tylenol (Acetaminophen) to reduce the pain.
 Tylenol helped.
 The child’s pediatrician may prescribe something else.